Name: Steve Lawrence

 Business: The Chocolate Maker’s Studio

-How did you get into the chocolate business?
+Steve, how did you get into the chocolate business?

 That you can't do everything by yourself and expect everything to be done well.
 Most artisans like to focus on their craft, not on the business side.

-I started shipping chocolates to Portland's own Cacao, a speciality chocolate shop, which brought attention to my brand in the Northwest.
+I started shipping chocolates to Portland's own Cacao, a specialty chocolate shop, which brought attention to my brand in the Northwest.
 We had the opportunity to move back to Portland when my wife got hired by the University of Oregon.
 Portland is a city that loves food, local producers and curated food shops.

 It sounds like your wife’s career took you and your chocolate all over the US!
 How excited is your wife to be married to a chocolatier?

-She does know that rejects come home with me because even if they’re not perfect, they are certainly edible!
+She does know that rejects come home with me, because even if they’re not perfect, they are certainly edible!
 She can tell when things are going well at the studio because there isn’t a pile of rejected chocolate on the dining room table.